bradgwest/paap/write/paper.md

     - Log the data and plot it
     - What is your loss function? - What is their loss function?
     - Get rid of run model.py
     - How do you set this?
-They did it with Kmeans, what should you do it with?
+They did it with KMeans, what should you do it with?
         + Mean of the training set
         + Median of the training set
         + Something random from the training set?